YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 The main color of the custom theme.

--`bg`: background color (choose a color closer to the main color of your background image in order to make it more coordinated)
+- `bg`: background color (choose a color closer to the main color of your background image in order to make it more coordinated)

-> [color-dust] (https://www.yunyoujun.cn/color-dust) I wrote a small tool that can analyze the color in pictures.
+> [color-dust](https://www.yunyoujun.cn/color-dust) I wrote a small tool that can analyze the color in pictures.

 ```yml
 colors: